-You child's class teacher will meet with you on a termly basis at parent consultation meetings to discuss your child's progress, attainment and possible future support.
-You may also attend meetings with the school's SENCO, Mrs Wilson to discuss more specialist support that may be required.
+You child's class teacher will meet with you on a termly basis at parent consultation meetings in order to discuss your child's progress, attainment and possible future support.
+You may also attend meetings with the school's SENCO, Mrs Burns in order to discuss more specialist support that may be required.